-Blog and General Comments on Maryland's Criminal Justice System
+Blog on Maryland's Criminal Justice System

 Second Look Act update - 2025

 Otherwise, the bill mirrors the Juvenile Restoration Act, with the court required to consider various factors such progress in prison and mental health evaluations to determine if the person poses a threat to public safety.
+The court has the power to release a person or to otherwise reduce their sentence.

 The bill can be found here: